 --Julia Serano, author of Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity and Excluded: Making Feminist and Queer Movements More Inclusive

 LD Green whispers healing tears into their Phoenix Song.
-With the alchemy of a herd of unicorns, they transform other people’s narratives of their childhood trauma and psychiatric dis-ease into an anthem of survivorship, a reclamation of dangerous gifts, and a fantastical recockinging with identity.
+(A) reclamation of dangerous gifts, and a fantastical reckoning with identity.
 Unapologetic, non-binary, and quippy, Green takes the reader on a journey of melodic freedom and revelations that scorch untruths about gender, sexuality, mental health, and love.
 This rebirth is tender, bold, funny and heart touching.
-A true gift from a writer who shares, 'my nature is to burn.' " Kelechi Ubozoh Co-Editor of We've Been Too Patient
+A true gift from a writer who shares, 'my nature is to burn.' " -- Kelechi Ubozoh, Co-Editor of We've Been Too Patient

 See below for a short three minute pitch of Journey to the Enchanted Inkwell.
 This pitch landed me in the top 8 finalists of 1,000 submissions to the Screencraft Virtual Pitch Contest, 2023.